Abandoned Hayride in Chaska

 The Abandoned Hayride in Chaska

-It has over four different attractions, but once you start, you have to do them all.
-This took me a little by surprise, but it ensured that everyone had a great experience.
+It has four main attractions, and once you start, you do them all.
+That surprised me at first, but it ensures everyone gets a full experience.

-The attraction is in 4 parts.
-First is the Hayride.
-Set up like an auditorium on wheels, it makes stops at different locations in the woods.
+The attraction is in four parts.
+First is the hayride.
+Set up like an auditorium on wheels, it stops at different scenes in the woods.

 The Abandoned Hayride

-After Hayride concludes, you kicked off at the Forsaken.
-It’s a haunted house-style attraction that plays with your senses.
+After the hayride, you’re dropped at the Forsaken.
+It’s a haunted-house style attraction that plays with your senses.

-Word of warning, there are tight spaces and even a little crawling is required.
+Heads up, there are tight spaces and a little crawling.

-It is a confusing experience that had everyone clinging to each other.
-We all became quick friends with our neighbors.
+It’s confusing in the best way and had everyone clinging to each other.
+We made quick friends with our neighbors.

 Abandoned Hayride Attractions

-Once you escape the labyrinth that is the Forsaken, you can choose to take a lantern and make your way out of the woods.
-It’s up to you to get back.
+Once you escape the labyrinth of the Forsaken, you can choose to take a lantern and make your way out of the woods.
+It’s on you to get back.

-Don’t worry, there is a loose path to follow.
-It’s not groomed, adding to the creep-out factor.
+Don’t worry, there’s a loose path to follow.
+It’s not groomed, which adds to the creep factor.

 The wooded path ends at Delirium.
-A traditional haunted house, filled with different ways to terrify you.
-It is dizzying, disorienting, and even a little trippy.
+A traditional haunted house with new ways to terrify you.
+It’s dizzying, disorienting, and a little trippy.

-Everything about the experience is designed to terrify you.
-It delivered.
+Everything is designed to scare you.
+It delivers.

 Lantern Walk